 - Details – After you have considered the site position of your home as well as the floor plan, begin to look at different style-related aspects, like how big your windows will be, the type of roof you will have, and the cladding you will use.

 Can a Builder Raise the Contract Price?

-Keep in mind that it is not uncommon for a few quote prices to change throughout the course of a new home build in New Zealand.
-That is normally because of the following:
+Keep in mind that it is not uncommon for a few quote prices to change throughout a new home build in New Zealand.
+That is generally because of the following:

 - the homeowner picking features outside the provisional sum allowances of the contract

 To minimize the risk, you might opt to negotiate your contract to cap any price increases.
 Nonetheless, remember that most builders are often hesitant to do that.
 In some cases, and depending on the contract, a builder might also charge you penalty costs if your payments are late.